 14. Proportion of households in overcrowded housing (2011) (here)

 15. Households accepted as homeless in 2014/15 per 1,000 households (here)

 16. Households in temporary accommodation in March 2015 per 1,000 households (here)

-17. Proportion of temporary accommodation placements outside of borough (here)
+17. Proportion of temporary accommodation placements outside of borough in March 2015 (here)

 Comparisons with all boroughs

 Compare Barking and Dagenham's overall performance against other boroughs

 Explore by topic: